erda-project/docs/docs/en/1.6/manual/install/helm-install/comp-schedule.md

 :::tip Tips

-Please see [Node Requirements](comp-schedule.md#节点需求说明) select the appropriate node for each component.
+Please see the [Node Requirements](comp-schedule.md#Node-Requirements) to select the appropriate node for each component.

 :::